The Resistance: Rise of The Runaways: Critical reception

-In an eight out of ten review for Mind Equals Blown, Emma Guido underscoring, "From what it looks like, The Resistance has proved that they are capable of creating a storm, or rather a rebellion, in the music scene.
+In an eight out of ten review for Mind Equals Blown, Emma Guido heralded; "From what it looks like, The Resistance has proved that they are capable of creating a storm, or rather a rebellion, in the music scene.
 They have a unique style, incredible talent, and a faithful fan base, making this breakthrough band the next big thing."
-Matthew Sievers articulates how "The Resistance is another staple in this band's already blazing career that will push them so far into the limelight, they'll be rubbing their eyes in disbelief", giving the project four and a half stars.
-In an eight out of ten review at Bring the Noise, Matt Borucki ascertaining "The Resistance: Rise of The Runaways is more mature and more sophisticated, yet still holds the youthful glow that turned heads in the first place."
+Matthew Sievers articulated how "The Resistance is another staple in this band's already blazing career that will push them so far into the limelight, they'll be rubbing their eyes in disbelief", giving the project four and a half stars.
+In an eight out of ten review at Bring the Noise, Matt Borucki said "The Resistance: Rise of The Runaways is more mature and more sophisticated, yet still holds the youthful glow that turned heads in the first place."